survivejs/react-book/manuscript/07_implementing_dnd.md

 Moving within a lane itself is more complicated.
 When you are operating based on ids and perform operations one at a time, you'll need to take possible index alterations into account.
 As a result, I'm using `update` [immutability helper](https://facebook.github.io/react/docs/update.html) from React as that solves the problem in one pass.

 It is possible to solve the lane to lane case using [splice](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/splice).
-First we `splice` out the source note and then we `splice` it to the target lane.
+First we `splice` out the source note, and then we `splice` it to the target lane.
 Again, `update` could work here, but I didn't see much point in that given `splice` is nice and simple.
 The code below illustrates a mutation based solution:

 **app/stores/LaneStore.jsx**